Annalise Braakensiek

-Annalise Braakensiek (/ˈbrækənsɪk/ BRAK-ən-sik; 9 December 1972 – 6 January 2019) was an Australian model and actor.
+Annalise Braakensiek (/ˈbrækənsɪk/ BRAK-ən-sik; 9 December 1972 – 6 January 2019) was an Australian model and actress.

 Life and career

 Braakensiek had a successful career as a model, with some acting work, for over twenty-five years.
 She told the Daily Telegraph in 2017 that she had never really wanted to be a model.
 She said that she had deferred her university studies, thinking she would do modelling for a year, but was still doing it 25 years later.
 She also worked as a jewellery and lingerie designer, and was a vegan blogger as well as creating the catering company Love Lunch.
 Braakensiek graced the covers and pages of magazines including FHM, Maxim and GQ.

 Braakensiek became an ambassador for Australian mental health charity R U OK?.
 In 2017, she talked about her battles with depression following the deaths of people close to her, adding that at times she "couldn't get out of bed".
 Especially significant was the 2004 death of her father, Odd Karlsen, with whom she had reconnected in 1993 after being estranged from him for some time.

 Braakensiek married stockbroker Danny Goldberg in 2002.
 The couple separated in 2018.
 A friend who had known Braakensiek since the early 1990s said there was a side to her that was "just a sadness".
 He said that Braakensiek took her marriage breakup very hard and felt she had failed.
 It plunged her into a dark place.